-CA Adult Programs provide a variety of services designed to help adults with autism develop the skills and confidence they need to reach their full potential.
+CA Adult Programs provide a variety of services designed to help adolescents and adults with autism develop the life skills and confidence they need to reach their full potential.

 CA’s Residential Program is a short-term training program to build independent living skills in a home-like environment at our residence in Richmond.
 Our residents remain within the house for an average of 6 months to 2 years while working through a personal development plan to meet their desired level of independence.